ccarabine/payrollapp/docs/user_manual.md

 There is further validation to check if the employee number has a record in the employee detail sheet.

-If the employee number has been found the employees payroll sheet for the week, the data is displayed
+If the employee number has been found on the employees' payroll sheet for the week, the data is displayed

 <details>
 <summary>Click here to view the report</summary>